AgnitumuS/ubjs/tutorials/security.md

 **Authentication**

 Authentication verifies **who you are**.
-For example, you can login into your Unix server using the ssh client, or access your email server using the POP3 and SMTP client.
+For example, you can log in into your Unix server using the ssh client, or access your email server using the POP3 and SMTP client.

 **Authorization**